Mohamed-yasser-eisa/phonebook_database/README.md

 # phonebook_database

-build date of this project: (9 May, 2021)
+Build date: (9 May, 2021)

+This project was an individual task, it was required from us in the Embedded Systems class.
+I built the whole project by myself.

 1- Project description: